 Avocados are a delicious source of heart healthy fats, phytochemicals, fiber and other nutrients.
 For more about this wonder fruit you can check out this Creamy Leek Avocado Soup.

 Here I use only a fraction of chocolate as compared to what would be needed in traditional recipes.
-But the chocolaty taste comes from the addition of cocoa.
+But the intense chocolate taste comes from the addition of cocoa.

 To flavor the truffles, I have used orange zest as I think that orange and chocolate are a match made in "Food Heaven".
 But it can be substituted with vanilla, almond, cinnamon or whatever flavor you may fancy.